sethjuarez/workshop/Software.md

 We have given you three starting points depending on your programming experience and/or time available in the workshop.

 1. `bot0-skeleton.js` is a basic Johnny-Five app that shows you how to access the motors and sensor.
 Everything else is up to you.
+Your first task is to add some mechanism for driving the bot (forward, backward, turn, etc), probably with `keypress`, and ensure you're reading the sensor data correctly.
+Then proceed to the tasks listed below for the other starting points.
-2. `bot1-drive.js` adds in some basic driving ability to give you a jumpstart
+2. `bot1-drive.js` adds in some basic driving ability to give you a jumpstart.
+This example sets up a simple `drive()` function that controls the robot's motion by combining `throttle` and `dir` values.
+You'll need to add in a learner that can train against manual driving input (i.e. store the values of the sensor along with throttle and direction input), generate a model, and use that model to predict the correct way to turn in autonomous mode for any given set of sensor readings.
 3. `bot2-learner.js` is if you're running out of time and want a very basic learner implementation to start with.
 There is still plenty of room to optimize and improve the results.
+Can you make the robot drive smoother in autonomous mode?
+Handle a wider variety of path types?
+Experiment with your inputs and parameters to the Decision Tree implementation.
+Or swap out the DT library for another learning algorithm you find or write.